cnadler86/micropython-camera-API/README.md

     Clone the https://github.com/espressif/esp32-camera repository inside the ~/esp-idf/components folder, or Add a dependency on espressif/esp32-camera component (idf.py add-dependency "espressif/esp32-camera"), or Manually add a dependency in idf_component.yml of your respective port in the local micropython port folder.
 - Clone the micropython repo and this repo in a folder, e.g. "MyESPCam".
-I used the actual micropython master branch (between v1.23 and bevore 1.24).
+I used the actual micropython master branch (between v1.23 and before 1.24).

 ## Add camera configurations to your board (Optional, but recomended)
 To make things easier, add the following lines to your board config-file "mpconfigboard.h" with the respective pins and camera parameters.
 Otherwise you will need to pass all parameters during construction.